 At Melbourne Podiatrist, we offer quality diabetes treatment to residents in Brunswick, Sandringham, Bentleigh, Hampton, Northcote, Essendon, Coburg & Mentone.

 Diabetes mellitus is a condition in which the amount of glucose (sugar) in the blood is too high because the body is unable to use it properly.
 This can result in elevated blood sugar levels which can result in complications for your feet.

 Type one, known as insulin dependent diabetes usually affects children and young adults.
 If you suffer from this type of diabetes you will be familiar with daily insulin injections and you should pay close attention to your diet and exercise.

-Type two, known as non insulin dependent diabetes is by far the most common condition and usually affects people over the age of 40years.
-It is controlled by diet, exercise and sometimes tablets.
+Type two, known as non insulin dependent diabetes is by far the most common condition and usually affects people over the age of 40 years.
+It is sometime preventative and is controlled by diet, exercise and sometimes tablets.